ℹ️ Disclosure: DeskDeploy is reader-supported. Links to Amazon and other retailers may earn us a commission at no cost to you. Full policy.

 Do I need a standing desk mat?

 Strongly recommended.
 Standing on a hard floor in socks or regular shoes will cause foot fatigue within 30 minutes.
-An anti-fatigue mat ($30–$60) makes a massive difference.
+An anti-fatigue mat ($30-$60) makes a massive difference.
+Pairing it with one of the best ergonomic office chairs for your sitting intervals is equally important.
 The Topo by Ergodriven ($99) is the best we've tested.
 It has terrain features that encourage subtle foot movement, reducing fatigue significantly compared to flat mats.

 Get standing desk deals in your inbox